Shadi/cldir/README.md

 `go get github.com/shadi/cldir`

 #### Usage
-run `cldir`, it requires the environment variable $GOPATH to be set and part of $PATH environment variable
+run `cldir`, it requires the environment variable $GOPATH/bin to be set and part of $PATH environment variable

 to use it with another folder and keep the last 3 files only `cldir -dir $SOME_DIR -remain 3`